yusof666/study/README.md

 # study
-Hello, I'm Yusof, a math major at Chongqing University in his third year.
-I'm currently learning basic machine leaning algorithms.
+Hello, I'm Yusof, a math major at Chongqing University in his third year./n I'm currently learning basic machine leaning algorithms.
 As a way of enhancing my memory for the knowledge of this part, I will try to introduce the mathematical backgrouds of these algorithms and implement them by myself using Python.
 Moreover, I'm also learning communication theory so I will try to implement some algorithms in this area using C.